 Wendy’s has a functional organizational structure.
 This company structure uses business functions as bases for grouping resources and activities.
 Instead of having geographic divisions, the company uses a centralized management structure.
 The following are the prominent characteristics of Wendy’s organizational structure:

-1. Corporate function-based groups
+- Corporate function-based groups

-2. Global hierarchy
+- Global hierarchy

-3. Local teams
+- Local teams

 Corporate Function-Based Groups.
 Wendy’s has centralized function-based groups for the entire global organization.
 For example, the company has a legal department, an accounting department, and a marketing department.
 This feature of Wendy’s organizational structure provides the basic mechanism to address business functions.
 The activities of each of these groups affect the company’s operations worldwide.
-The food-service company’s corporate directives and policies originate from these groups.
+The foodservice company’s corporate directives and policies originate from these groups.
 For example, Wendy’s generic competitive strategies and intensive growth strategies are developed through decisions in these corporate departments of the company structure.

 Global Hierarchy.
 This characteristic of Wendy’s organizational structure involves vertical lines of authority, command, and communication.
 For example, concerns are escalated from franchisees and regional offices to the corporate headquarters.
 In this way, the corporate structure supports global control of the business and facilitates Wendy’s operations management objectives.
 This structural feature also shows the traditional nature of the restaurant company’s organizational design.

 Local Teams.
-Teams are part of Wendy’s, especially at the level of local operations, which are at the bottom of the organizational structure.
+Teams are part of Wendy’s, especially at the level of local operations, which are at the bottom of this organizational structure.
 For example, the company’s restaurants use teams for daily operations.
 These teams are flexible units that support fluctuations in the company’s daily operations.
 The development and activities of these teams are based on corporate standards and the goals of Wendy’s mission and vision.

-Wendy’s Organizational Structure: Advantages & Disadvantages
+Wendy’s Structure: Advantages & Disadvantages

 References

-• The Wendy’s Company – Form 10-K.
+- The Wendy’s Company – Form 10-K.

-• The Wendy’s Company – Leadership.
+- The Wendy’s Company – Leadership.